 - Excavating tidal slough channels and improving wetland habitats so young fish, including species listed as threatened or endangered, can use the calmer waters of the wetland to rest and find food.

 - Removing invasive vegetation, such as purple loosestrife, and revegetating with native species within the construction footprint.

 - Enhancing opportunities for environmental education and interpretation of the refuge from the Springwater Trail with a new wildlife viewing platform and an overlook for people to observe nature.

-Detail of the planned project
+Details of the project

-About Oaks Bottom
+More about Oaks Bottom

-PP&R created the city’s first wildlife refuge at Oaks Bottom in 1988 after a long history of environmental degradation at the site.
-Now Sellwood residents, schools and colleges, and groups such as Portland Audubon, the Urban Greenspace Institute and Willamette Riverkeeper work with the city to restore habitats at the refuge.
+Portland Parks & Recreation created the city’s first wildlife refuge at Oaks Bottom in 1988 after a long history of environmental degradation at the site.
+Now Sellwood residents, schools and colleges, and groups such as Portland Audubon, the Urban Greenspaces Institute and Willamette Riverkeeper work with the city to restore habitats at the refuge.